A PMP-inspired Evaluation Framework for Assessing Deep-Learning Earth System Models

-As a way to complement the portrait plot that highlights relative performance comparison, the parallel coordinate plot is used in PMP framework to provide a different angle of seeing the data by showing the absolute value of the error statistics \citep{lee2024PMP}.
-Figure \ref{fig:parallel_RSME_clim} shows the spatiotemporal RMSE in the format of parallel coordinate plot.
-We can see how ACE2 and NeuralGCM provide errors comparable to the CMIP6 models for most of the analyzed variables, consistent with the previously presented results.
-On the contrary, NeuralGCM-evap shows large spatiotemporal errors in climatology for most variables with the exception of geopotential height (zg-500).
-This could be due to the short training period, given the stability issues for the model on longer time periods.
-Also, for tropical variability we did not include the El Niño-Southern Oscillation (ENSO) mode because we expect this mode of variability being correctly simulated since SST is a prescribed variable.
-This assumption was verified, confirming ACE2 and also NeuralGCM's ability to closely simulate Nino 3.4 index with correlations higher that 95\%.
+To complement the portrait plot of relative performance, we also use a parallel coordinate plot for spatiotemporal RMSE, as in \citep{lee2024PMP}, to show the absolute error value (Figure~\ref{fig:parallel_RSME_clim}).
+This plot reveals that ACE2 and NeuralGCM provide errors comparable to the CMIP6 models for most of the analyzed variables, consistent with the previously presented results.
+In contrast, NeuralGCM-evap shows larger spatiotemporal errors in climatology for most variables compared to CMIP6 models.
+These errors could be due to the relatively shorter training period, given the stability issues for the model on longer time periods.